Cast Iron 101 :: How to Season Cast Iron

 There’s no doubt about it, I most definitely love my cast iron cookware.
 Nothing comes close to the taste of food cooked in an iron skillet!

 Cast iron will last for generations if cared for properly, so I am passionate about taking care of it.
 I received many of my skillets, dutch ovens, covered casseroles, and other pieces from my grandmothers or my husband’s grandmothers.
-The cast iron pieces passed down to me are priceless heirlooms to me.
+The pieces passed down to me are priceless heirlooms in my mind.
 I want to use and continue to maintain these prized iron skillets and dutch ovens for my son and his future family, just as my loved ones did for me.

 After my Grandmother passed away, Mama and her brother gave each of the granddaughters one of Grandmother’s skillets.
 We all sat and cried at the treasure we had just received.
 So many memories were made around family meals cooked with love by my Grandmother with those very skillets.
 And now, each time I use them, I have a little piece of my heritage with me in every meal I prepare.